Siouxsie and the Banshees discography

-The discography of Siouxsie and the Banshees, an English rock band, consists of eleven studio albums, three live albums, four compilation albums, one extended play (EP), and thirty singles.
-This list does not include material recorded by band members with the Creatures or the Glove, or solo work by Siouxsie Sioux and Steven Severin.
-This page lists albums, singles, and compilations by the band Siouxsie and the Banshees, alongside their chart positions, release date, and sales achievements.
-In the UK, the band has eight BPI-certified Silver albums and two Gold albums.
+The discography of Siouxsie and the Banshees, an English rock band formed in 1976 and disbanded in 1996, consists of eleven studio albums, three live albums, four compilation albums, one extended play (EP), and thirty singles.
+This page lists albums, singles, and compilations by the band, alongside their chart positions, release date, and sales achievements.
+In the UK, the group has eight BPI-certified Silver albums and two Gold albums.

+The band keeps on reissuing new editions regularly.
 In 2022, a 10 track compilation All Souls, including a selection of singles, album tracks and b-sides curated by Siouxsie, was released on black vinyl, and also on orange vinyl.

 In 2023, The Rapture was reissued on double translucent turquoise vinyl.

-In 2024, Through the Looking Glass was reissued on crystal clear vinyl with new artwork featuring a mirror effect sleeve.
+In 2024, Through the Looking Glass was reissued on crystal clear vinyl with new artwork featuring a mirror effect sleeve, with a circular die cut centre section both front and back.
 A limited edition with an extra poster was also available.

 In 2025 All Souls was released on CD in a limited edition (3000 copies) with an obi strip on 31 October.

+On 20 November 2026, Downside Up, a box set collecting all the B-sides recorded by the band, will be released on vinyl for the first time on 5 LPs.
+Downside Up will also be reissued on a 3 CD version.